are shown in both the King James Version (KJV) & the Young's Literal

 12 For the priesthood being changed, there is made of necessity a change also of the law.
 (KJV)

 11 If indeed, then, perfection were through the Levitical priesthood--for the people under it had received law--what further need, according to the order of Melchisedek, for another priest to arise, and not to be called according to the order of Aaron?

 12 for the priesthood being changed, of necessity also, of the law a change doth come, (YLT)

 The reason why Jesus had to die was to complete the circle, if I may be so simple!
 Why have we heard so much about the First AND the Second Covenants?
 It is basically the same in today's world.
-An heir does NOT inherit any of their Parent's wealth UNTIL the death of the last parent.
-So, the same with the Law that Christ, AKA Michael, AKA The God of Israel, gave to the Jews at Mt.
+An heir does NOT inherit any of their parent's wealth UNTIL the death of the last parent.
+So, the same with the Law that Christ, AKA Michael, AKA The God of Israel, AKA the Son of GOD, gave to the Jews at Mt.
 Sinai.
 The Ten Commandments were flawed or had a problem.
-Paul lays this out very nicely in Hebrews 8:7 — The 1st Covenant had problems, because of how the Jewish nation took it in, it needed to be changed, thus the 2nd Covenant was given which was where Christ's death comes into the picture.
+Paul lays this out very nicely in Hebrews 8:7 — The 1st Covenant had problems, because of how the Jewish nation took it in; it needed to be changed, thus the 2nd Covenant was given which was where Christ's death comes into the picture.
 Keep in mind that God did NOT have a preordained plan of action for the Jews, the Jews were given a Free Will and acted on how they saw the Law back in Moses' time; instead He had to go back and create another plan of action to cover the Jew's disobedient nature.
-In other words, God was NOT caught short without a solution, as sever and harsh it was for Him to put into action.
+In other words, God was NOT caught short without a solution, as severe and harsh as it was for Him to put into action.

 7 For if that first covenant had been faultless, then should no place have been sought for the second.
 (KJV)